Success with Value-based Payments: How Reliable Best Practices Can Transform Care Delivery.

 Cost: $1,800 per person (Contact us re discounts for groups of 3 or more from the same organization.)

-Register: Click on the date below to register for the in-person event.
+Register: Click on your preferred date below to register.